 3. MNOs/FinTech companies have threatened to leapfrog banks in some instances – is this a trend that is likely to continue?

 Actually the opposite is true.
 Banks that have embraced this trend have made gains because of the service is complementary to banking.
 MNOs/FinTechs/MFS companies have only optimised the practice of ‘banking’ and have not touched anything else.

-First, the fintech disrupters are cutting the costs and improving the quality of financial services.
+First, the fintech disrupters are cutting the costs and improving the quality of financial services with help of latest innovative and renovating technologies i.e artificial intelligence and payment intelligence.
 Regulators, legacy IT systems, and branch networks are blessing auspiciously fintech companies in order to ‘finovate’ (Innovate).
 Capital getting cheaper as raw material.
 That means it can offer better deals to the borrowers and lenders who congregate on its platform.
 Half of the loan applications Funding Circle gets from small businesses arrive outside normal business hours.
 FinTechs takes a machete to the hefty fees that banks levy to send money across borders.